Spea/spea.github.com/_posts/2013-01-22-bower-bundle.markdown

 day: 22
 ---

+## Updates

+2013-12-16: Fixed configuration to reflect latest bower changes (use bower.json instead of component.json)

 ## SpBowerbundle

 In this post I will talk about [SpBowerBundle](https://github.com/Spea/SpBowerBundle) which I created a few month ago.